fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 I started billing hourly and this was the biggest mistake so far:

  - Clients can micromanage you: "This task shouldn't take more than an hour…"
- - It's very difficult to organise your time if you have 2 hours for company A, 4 for company B, talk with client C…
+ - It's very difficult to organise your time if you have 2 hours for company A, 4 for company B, a meeting with client C…
  - Every project have some overhead(billing, emails, time tracking…) independent on how big is it.
 To bill 40 hours you'll need to spend 50-60 working.

 I solved this situation setting hourly, daily and weekly rates.
 Obviously,  `hourly rate > daily rate/8 > weekly rate/40` so clients have an incentive to hire me on a weekly basis.